An Efficient Multitask Neural Network for Face Alignment, Head Pose Estimation and Face Tracking: Approach

 \subsection{Pose Branch and Tracking Branch}

-In order to make the pose branch and tracking branch more efficient, the two branches mainly consist of Mobilenet-V3 Block.
-Except for pooling layers and output layers, each layer takes the advantages of batch normalization and Swish activation to achieve the same accuracy with fewer training steps.
+The tracking branch (Fig.2(c)) and pose branch (Fig.2(d)) mainly consist of MobileNet-V3 Block for better efficiency.
 In the pose branch, the output layer is activated by Tanh and then multiplied by $\pi$ to normalize the output $\bm{P_h}$ into $[-\pi, +\pi]$.
-Hence, estimated Euler angle can be more stable.
+Hence, the predicted result can be more stable.
 In the tracking branch, the output is activated by Softmax to normalize face confidence $C_f$ in [0, 1].